fudgenp/first_app/README.md

+# Ruby on Rails Tutorial: first application

-This is my first Ruby on Rails project
+This is the first application for
+[*Ruby on Rails Tutorial: Learn Rails by Example*] by [Nathaniel Fudge]

 == Welcome to Rails